coreyg-gh/free-genai-bootcamp-2025/lang-portal/readme-week1.md

      }'

 ## Received error: "table word_review_items has no column named review_timestamp"
-## As above correct the code to match the table definitions.
+## As above corrected the code to match the table definitions.
 ## This time will try having Windsurf correct it using prompt:

 Fix the code based on table word_review_items having the following definition: